ssor/zlog/README.md

-Note that it's completely api-compatible with the stdlib logger, so you can replace your `log` imports everywhere with `log "github.com/ssor/zlog"` and you'll now have the flexibility of Logrus.
+Note that it's completely api-compatible with the stdlib logger, so you can replace your `log` imports everywhere with `log "github.com/ssor/zlog"` and you'll now have the flexibility of Zlog.
 You can customize it all you
 want:

 ```go